mcneel/rhino.inside-revit/README.md

 The `docs/` directory in this repo contains the contents of [Rhino.Inside.Revit Wiki](https://www.rhino3d.com/inside/revit/).

 See [Wiki Readme](docs/readme.md) for more information.

+## Artwork

+All the artwork source and exported files are under `art/` directory.

+See [Artwork Readme](art/README.md) for more information.

 ## Development Conventions